celestiaorg/docs/nodes/mainnet.md

 ## Integrations

-This guide contains the relevant sections for how to connect to Mainnet Beta, depending on the type of node you are running.
+This guide contains the relevant sections for how to connect to Mainnet, depending on the type of node you are running.
 Your best approach to participating is to first determine which node you would like to run.
 Each node’s guide will link to the relevant network in order to show you how